 How much Penn Mutual coverage do Dothan families need?

-A common rule-of-thumb is 10–12× annual household income — for Dothan's estimated median household income of $53,704, that's roughly $537,040 in coverage.
-Penn Mutual's product lineup includes face values that scale to most household needs, but whether their rate for that amount beats the other carriers in the market depends on your specific profile.
+A common rule-of-thumb is 10–12× annual household income — see the data card above for Dothan's local income benchmark.
+Penn Mutual's product lineup includes face values that scale to most household needs, but whether their rate beats the other carriers in the market depends on your specific profile.
 A licensed independent Alabama agent will price Penn Mutual against the competition in under 10 minutes.

 The fastest way to know if Penn Mutual is priced competitively for you is a side-by-side quote against other A-rated carriers.
 Fill out the form below and a licensed Alabama broker will send you 3–5 real quotes, including Penn Mutual, for your profile.